 Brett Kavanaugh and the Cool Girls, unfortunately, exist in the world outside of the Senate and this particular incident in our country’s history.
 And oftentimes, they exist together.

 Despite Amherst’s efforts to create a positive culture around consent and sexual respect, it is a reality that these incidents still happen too frequently here.
 According to the National Sexual Violence Resource Center, one in five women are sexually assaulted in college, and 90 percent of victims do not report the assault.
-As past op-ed articles in The Amherst Student indicate, these incidents also often happen in male-controlled and dominated spaces; the erasure of the Socials have alleviated some of the gendered power dynamics in the past few years, but anybody who knows Amherst knows that mixers, parties and even formals privilege men, and male athletes in particular.
+As past op-ed articles in The Amherst Student indicate, these incidents also often happen in male-controlled and dominated spaces; the erasure of the Socials have alleviated some of the gendered power dynamics in the past few years, but anybody who knows Amherst knows that mixers, parties and even formals privilege men, and male athletes disproportionately.

 Thus, it would serve women well to be in the good graces of these men.
 And there is no problem with that — some of my best friends are male athletes, and I attend mixers with teams often.
-The problem occurs when women entertain individuals that have been deemed assaulters, or at the least, creepy, by other women.
+The problem occurs when women continue to entertain individuals that have been deemed assaulters, or at the least, creepy, by other women.
 In our very small campus, it is no secret that women constantly warn each other about the men who they have heard are dangerous, those they believe are toxic or have touched us or our friends without permission.

-So who are the people still hanging out with them?
+So, who are the people still hanging out with them?

-It’s the Cool Girls, the women who claim that they do not care because these men “are nice to me” or “have never done anything to me.”
+They are the Cool Girls, the women who claim that they do not care because these men “are nice to me” or “have never done anything to me.”
 They are women who remain neutral, silent and therefore, complicit.
 They trade in their willful ignorance in the hopes to achieve and maintain a certain social status.
 Even more harrowingly so, I have personally witnessed women slut-shame, joke and laugh at instances of sexual assault, as if doing those things somehow protects themselves from the egregious acts that have been done onto other women’s bodies.
 Because a Cool Girl is “one of the boys,” and the other women are over-reacting.

 This mindset is reprehensible – by giving perpetrators time and attention, women are further fueling the power that perpetrators use to victimize other women.
 Making light of a traumatic experience is cruel.
 Betraying other women is pathetic.